-West Indian batsman Chris Gayle has been named as the Cricket World® Player Of The Week following his second Test match triple-century.
+West Indian batsman Chris Gayle has been named as the Cricket World Player Of The Week after two sparkling Twenty20 International innings against South Africa.

 Gayle followed up an innings of 77 in 31 balls in the first match with 90 in 41 deliveries in the second game, both of which South Africa.